MHC-I binding predictions - Tutorial

 has to be set to "Predicted IC50 [nM] " for the cutoff to take effect.

 To reuse the prediction results in an external program, it is possible to

 retrieve the predictions in a plain text format.
 To do this, choose "Text file" in the

 large scale evaluation of the performance of the MHC class I binding predictions

-that they in general rank as 1) ANN method 2) SMM method and 3) ARB.
+that they in general rank as 1) ANN and 2) SMM method.
 Supplementary information, including

 all datasets used to establish and evaluate the methods, is available here

 By default, the overall best method (ANN) is selected.
 However, not all methods